Boxing Legends of the Ring

-Boxing Legends of the Ring is a boxing video game for the Mega Drive/Genesis and Super NES consoles.
+Boxing Legends of the Ring is a boxing video game for the Sega Genesis and Super NES consoles.
 The boxers are represented by 2D sprites seen from over the shoulder of one of the fighters.
 The title of the game refers to the famous boxing magazine, The Ring, which the game is licensed to associate itself with.
 The following famous middleweight boxers are represented in the game: Sugar Ray Leonard, Roberto Durán, Thomas Hearns, James Toney, Marvin Hagler, Jake LaMotta, Sugar Ray Robinson, and Rocky Graziano.

 All of the fights in the game take place in the Las Vegas Hilton casino in the North American version.
 There are also advertising banners for HBO visible during fights that are not available in the Japanese version.
 In the Japanese version, the game takes place in a generic boxing ring using the publisher's name in place of the HBO advertisements found in the North American version.

 A special version was released in Mexico and the American Southwest called Chavez II; the game exchanged the English language words for Spanish and omitted some vocals.